Clay Davis

 R. Clayton "Clay" Davis is a fictional character on the HBO drama The Wire, played by actor Isiah Whitlock Jr. Davis is a corrupt Maryland State Senator with a reputation for pocketing bribes.
 However, throughout the series Davis remains protected by other ranking politicians and Baltimore Police Commissioner Ervin Burrell.

 Davis is known for his idiosyncratic profanity, often when confronted with bad news, comically elongating the word shit as sheeeeeeeee-it.

 Storylines

 Season 1

 When Lt.
-Cedric Daniels' detail discovers $20,000 belonging to Baltimore drug lord Avon Barksdale in the car of Davis's driver, they try to expand the wiretap-based investigation to include Davis.
+Cedric Daniels' detail discovers $20,000 belonging to Baltimore drug lord Avon Barksdale in the car of Davis's driver, Damien Price, they try to expand the wiretap-based investigation to include Davis.
 Deputy Commissioner Ervin Burrell calls Daniels into a private meeting with Davis, pressuring him into excluding the senator's alleged involvement.
 However, Daniels is unwilling to drop the case.
 Nevertheless, Burrell pulls the plug on the investigation, and Davis's involvement is effectively left buried.
 However, it is mentioned that Davis has a reputation for taking bribes, and has been under federal investigation for the last two years.